Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB336', 'Ways to deal with flaky tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB336.aspx">KB336</a> Ways to deal with flaky tests

-When you do UI test automation and create a big enough test coverage the probability of having curtain portion of flaky tests increases.
+When you do UI test automation and create a big enough test coverage the probability of having certain portion of flaky tests increases.
 In many cases there is no reasonable way in terms of time and resources to mitigate all flakiness from the test coverage.
 In some cases even a flaky test may still be useful.

 ### <a onclick="return RegisterKbClick('KB335', 'What is UI Test Automation Framework?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB335.aspx">KB335</a> What is UI Test Automation Framework?